WHO

 Research Consultant & Nalox(ONE) WV Project Coordinator

-Joe Murphy, President of MURPHY MEDIA, has over 20 years of experience working as a Video Production Specialist.
+Joe Murphy, CEO of MISC, Murphy Media and ONEbox™, has over 20 years of experience working as a Video Production Specialist.
 He is an award-winning writer, director, producer, and artist however, while skilled in cinematic storytelling with traditional still and video images, Murphy may be just as typically be found directing a Virtual reality shoot, creating a mobile application platform, or piloting an Unmanned Aerial System during the open of ABC’s Indy 500.

 As a native West Virginian, Murphy has continuously been actively engaged in developing platforms and media outreach to combat the opioid epidemic.
 Murphy’s work with agencies such as Recovery Point, CCSAPP, and most recently, his work with Lily’s Place has brought attention and potentially Millions of dollars in much-needed support.